uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

 Previous work has shown that weather is a key driver for variation in usage. <sup>[1]</sup> <sup>[2]</sup> Aside from weather, We believe there are a lot more important factors such as peak/off-peak hours, weekday/weekend, bike-stop location etc. By utilizing these datasets, we hope to find as many correlations between the users behavior and various factors.

 We plan to start by looking at the trends.
 How does weather or other factors affect the London area overall?
-Although the answer could be found in both datasets, the structure of the second dataset(see 1.1.2 London bike sharing dataset) would make the job easier if we were only looking at big trends.
-Then we would look at the microscopic data provided by the first dataset(1.1.1 London and Taipei Bike-Share Data), and hope it would support our claims.
+Although the answer could be found in both datasets, the structure of the second dataset(see 1.1.2 London_merged.csv) would make the job easier if we were only looking at big trends.
+Then we would look at the microscopic data provided by the first dataset(1.1.1 London.csv), and hope it would support our claims.

 Lastly, after each correlation is explored, we will try to formulate a model that would help us predict the hourly bike-sharing usage in the stops.
 Our objective is to give a usage forecast in order to help users manage their travel time, and for service providers to better dispatch bikes to maintain service quality.